-I have been travelling since 2010.
+I have been listed as Top Travel blogger from India more than 25 times.
+I didn’t know this is where I was headed to when I gingerly started traveling solo a decade ago.
+I have been travelling since 2008, mostly as a solo traveler.
 What started as a deeply personal journey, triggered by a personal tragedy (I am still not ready to talk about it!), has now translated into a blog and a career.
 I was going through a rough phase in life and was living without a purpose.
 Then suddenly travel happened to me, as if by divine intervention and I found the true calling of my life.
 I started as a solo traveler.
 It helped me feed my hunger for loneliness, brooding and some serious soul searching (How else, do you think, I lost much of my hair,eh!).
 It helped me rediscover many hidden facets to myself and my Incredible India.
 From an introvert, travel has turned me into a forced extrovert.
 Thanks to travel, from a self destructive person, I have turned into a positive, happy individual.

 I now want to dedicate my entire life to travel.
-Trust me it’s the best job in the world (though demands lot of hard work and supreme personal sacrifices – more on that later) More than 150 destinations, 8 years later, travel has turned me into a better person.
+Trust me it’s the best job in the world (though demands lot of hard work and supreme personal sacrifices – more on that later) More than 200 destinations in 21 states of India and 10 countries and 10 years later, travel has turned me into a better person.
 I never thought one day I will end up winning photography awards and my travel pictures and my stories will be published in India’s leading travel magazines, newspapers and online portals.
 It still freaks me out when people tell me I am an inspiration to them.
 This was not my vision when I started to travel.
 That said, it’s now impossible to go back to a mundane life.
 Travel is now my reason of existence.

 However I don’t want to glamorize travel.
 This blog is a labor of love.
 I have spent many sleepless nights, suffered small big struggles everyday to create this blog.
 I created this blog in order to organize/record my memories, share my stories and empower/inspire my audience to lead a more fulfilling life travelwise.
 But I always discourage people to follow my example.
 In fact I keep warning people not to quit their job for traveling.
 What worked for me might not work for others.

-Though I enjoy all genres of travel but I am passionate about adventure, trekking, rural tourism, spiritual, wildlife, eco- tourism and specialize in budget travel (These days gravitating towards luxury).
+Though I enjoy all genres of travel but I am passionate about adventure, trekking, rural tourism, spiritual, wildlife, eco- tourism and specialize in luxury travel.
 My writing style is experiential with deep respect for the destination I am traveling to.
 The recurrent theme in my writing is that of soul searching, seeing things in a positive but realistic way and conservation/protection of culture, environment, destinations, wildlife and local people et al. I share brief facts at the end of my blog.
-But be warned, this is not the place for wikipediash knowledge.

 - Featured by leading newspaper Hindustan Times as one of the best Twitter handle for Travel related queries.
 The article on me can be read here

-- Thrillophilia mentions me as one of the top bloggers from India.
+- Thrillophilia mentions me as one of the top travel bloggers from India.
 Check here.